 Silver belt buckles, oversize earrings, loose change, watches, and heavy chain-link necklaces can trigger a metal detector alarm.
 (So can necessities like hearing aids and underwire bras.)
 To avoid embarrassment and holding up the line, place jewelry in your carry-on and put it back on when you reach your destination.
 And do you really need to lug all those keys on vacation?
 Pare down to the necessities and keep those in your carry-on, too.

 Tip: Recently engaged with a diamond ring?
-Buy a cubic-zirconia lookalike and leave the real thing at home in a safe place.
+Buy a fake lookalike and leave the real thing at home in a safe place.

 Wear Slip-On Shoes